YSEnchev/YSEnchev/README.md

 JAVA Web Developer student
 --------------------------

 I am an ambitious person with a desire to develop in the field of software engineering.
-I specialize in SoftUni academy for JAVA web developer.
+I specialize in SoftUni academy for web developer.

 * 🌍  I'm based in Sofia
 * ✉️  You can contact me at [ysenchev.soft@gmail.com](mailto:ysenchev.soft@gmail.com)
-* 🧠  I'm learning Java Advanced and Java OOP
+* 🧠  I'm learning Java, JavaScript, HTML and CSS
-* 🤝  I'm open to collaborating on Interesting projects with java.
+* 🤝  I'm open to collaborating on Interesting projects.

 <a href="https://www.github.com/YSEnchev" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/github/followers/YSEnchev?logo=github&style=for-the-badge&color=0891b2&labelColor=1c1917" /></a>